lithops-cloud/lithops/DEVELOPMENT.md

 ## Configuration

-Once installed, follow [configuration](../config/) instructions to make Lithops running.
+Once installed, follow [configuration](config/) instructions to make Lithops running.

 ## Runtime
-The default runtime is automatically deployed the first time you execute an Lithops job (for more information about runtimes navigate to [runtime/](../runtime/) folder).
+The default runtime is automatically deployed the first time you execute an Lithops job (for more information about runtimes navigate to [runtime/](runtime/) folder).
 Then, every time you want to test your changes, you need to update the already deployed runtime(s).
 To do so, you have multiple options.

 To update the default runtime, navigate into `runtime` folder and execute:

-	# lithops update default
+	# lithops runtime update default

 To update any other runtime, navigate into `runtime` folder and execute:

-	# lithops update <docker_username/runtimename:tag>
+	# lithops runtime update <docker_username/runtimename:tag>

 To update all deployed runtimes at a time, navigate into `runtime` folder and execute:

-	# lithops update all
+	# lithops runtime update all